From Chinatown Pretty To Nora From Queens, Chinese Grandmas Are 2020's Fashion Icons

 “

-The clothes became a gateway to tell stories about their immigration, about their lives as seniors in these urban centers, and a celebration of all those things.
+The clothes became a gateway to tell stories about their immigration, about their lives as seniors in these urban centres, and a celebration of all those things.

 valerie luu